Vizualni/whoops/README.md

 ## Wrap errors with custom fields

 Enrich your errors with extra information. e.g. logging the query that failed without query string going into the error message making it unreadable.
+It uses Go 1.18 generic's feature to ensure type safety for the fields.

 ```go
 import "yourpackage"